ShirleyLIYuxin/ShirleyLIYuxin.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a junior undergraduate student in Computer Science at the Hong Kong University of Science and Technology (HKUST).
-My research interest includes large language models, natual language processing, trustworthy machine learning, and computer vision.
+My research interest includes large language models, natural language processing, trustworthy machine learning, and computer vision.
 I am currently working on Formal Language for LLM reasoning.

 Education
 ======